Dementia

 What is dementia?

-Supporting someone with dementia
+How to support someone with living with dementia

 • Be person-centred, get to know the person and find out what matters to them.